Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: -theory for Spaces, Fredholm Operators, and Characteristic Classes

 so there is a natural short exact sequence

 and an (unnatural) isomorphism

-A proper\footnote{Proper maps of locally compact spaces are those that extend uniquely to one-point compactifications} map $X \to Y$ of locally compact spaces induces a homomorphism $KO^0(Y) \to KO^0(X) $ and $KO^0$ is a contravariant functor from the category of locally compact spaces and proper maps and homomorphisms to abelian groups. \vglue .1in \item For $n > 0$ and a locally compact space $X$, we define
+A proper\footnote{Proper maps of locally compact spaces are those that extend uniquely to one-point compactifications} map $X \to Y$ of locally compact spaces induces a homomorphism $KO^0(Y) \to KO^0(X)$, and $KO^0$ is a contravariant functor from the category of locally compact spaces and proper maps and homomorphisms to abelian groups.